tbidne/pacer/README.md

 ![example_chart](examples/chart.png)

-See the `examples/` director for more information.
+See the `examples/` directory for more information.

 ## Convert